brevzin/cpp_proposals/2996_reflection/reflection.md

 // Returns the given reflection "enriched" with a more descriptive type. template <typename...
 Choices>
 consteval std::meta::info enrich(std::meta::info r) {
+  // Because we control the type, we know that the constructor taking info is
+  // the first constructor.
+The copy/move constructors are added at the }, so
-  std::array ctors = {members_of(^Choices, std::meta::is_constructor)[0]...,
+  // will be the last ones in the list. std::array ctors = {members_of(^Choices, std::meta::is_constructor)[0]...,
                       members_of(^unmatched, std::meta::is_constructor)[0]};
   std::array checks = {^Choices::check..., ^unmatched::check};